BrownFi/BrownFi-tech-docs/adapter & admin roles.md

 - _SetPriceOracle_: set adapter contract address
 - _SetOracleof_: set price feedID
 - _SetMinPriceAge_: set the minimal valid time for an updated price (i.e. invalid price if exceeding the minimal time-period)
+- _Enable/Disable_ skewness: Enable to add skewness to oracle price update, or disable to bypass skewness (i.e. pure oracle price only)
+- _SetLambda_: set Lambda param to compute  price with skewness

 **BizSetter** acts on a specific pool.
 Two pools may have two separated Bussiness Setters who are responsible for the 4 following settings:
 - _setFee_: set transaction fee